 21. Recruitment: We hold unsolicited CVs and covering letters for no more than 12 months from the date of last contact.
 We hold CVs and covering letters and peripheral communications relating to candidates we have interviewed for no more than 12 months from the date of last contact although we may hold a note of our decision not to recruit for longer in order to satisfy our legal and regulatory obligations.

 23. We also use Google Analytics which stores a unique value for each page visited and is used to count and track pageviews.
 This data is stored for 1 day.
 Google Analytics also uses a cookie to distinguish between unique visitors to our site by assigning them a random identifier which expires after 2 years.
 These tools help us to monitor engagement on our website.

 24. We also use Google Universal Analytics which is used to steady the use of our website.
 The cookie for this tool expires after 1 minute.

 25. Our website may, from time to time, contain links to and from the websites of our partner networks and affiliates.
 If you follow a link to any of those websites, please note that those websites have their own privacy policies and that we do not accept any responsibility or liability for those policies.
 Please check those policies before you submit any Personal Data to those websites.

 RIGHTS OF ACCESS, CORRECTION, ERASURE, AND RESTRICTION

-- If you want to review, verify, correct or request erasure of your Personal Data, object to the processing of your Personal Data, or request that we transfer a copy of your Personal Data to another party, please contact [email protected].
+28. If you want to review, verify, correct or request erasure of your Personal Data, object to the processing of your Personal Data, or request that we transfer a copy of your Personal Data to another party, please contact [email protected].
 You will not have to pay a fee to access your Personal Data (or to exercise any of the other rights).
 However, we may charge a reasonable fee if your request for access is clearly unfounded or excessive.
 Alternatively, we may refuse to comply with the request in such circumstances.